bvreede/OAmonitoring/README.md

 ## Manual check for OA status
-Items with the OA label  CLOSED | NONE are considered for a manual check:
+Items with the OA label  CLOSED | NONE are considered for a manual check.
+The PURE-IDs of the OA available items are listed in a spreadsheet, one column for Hybrid OA and one column for Green OA.
+The result is returned to the pipeline, resulting in the following labels:
+cris_hybrid=TRUE: HYBRID | CUSTOM
+cris_green=TRUE: GREEN | CUSTOM

 ### OA status and file availability in Pure
 All items that have OA status = OPEN in Pure and have a file attached in the repository are considered OA available, either Hybrid or Green.
-1. Author Accepted Manuscript in repository OR publisher version is open after embargo: GREEN | cris_green.
+1. Author Accepted Manuscript in repository OR publisher version is open after embargo: GREEN
-2. Publisher version immediately open access in repository: HYBRID | cris_hybrid.
+2. Publisher version immediately open access in repository: HYBRID

 ### Other items
 All other items with the OA label CLOSED | NONE, where these items represent at least 5% of the total number of titles within that organizational unit, are checked for OA availability using a Google / Google Scholar search.
-1. OA article in journal: HYBRID |  cris_hybrid.
+1. OA article in journal: HYBRID
-2. OA article in trusted repository: GREEN | cris_green.
+2. OA article in trusted repository: GREEN

 ## Reporting OA status